A History and Overview of Cycling

 Transform your Cycling Life – 101 tips

-Choosing a Bicycle – a list of the different types of bikes
+Choosing a Bicycle – List of the different types of bikes

 There are a number of different types of cycling events you can participate in, including races and competitions.
 You can find out about these events in a number of different ways.
 If you’re part of a cycling group, you’ll probably hear about events from your fellow group members.
 You can also look online, read about upcoming events in your local newspaper, and read cycling magazines.
 For most of these events, all you have to do is register, pay any entrance fee, and show up.
 Some don’t even require registration and are free.